Good news from the guys at Gaydar

 How has Gaydar been supporting its members during lock-down around the world?

 Like all of our users, lock-down has given us some issues.
 Most social platforms have seen an increase in usage and a decrease in income – that’s also been our experience at Gaydar.
 Our first priority is to make sure we keep the lights on – or, in the case of an online platform, keep the servers going.
 We’ve beefed-up our infrastructure where needed to cover the extra demand.

 To support our members, we’ve been making some of our VIP features free-of-charge to all users – things like adult pictures, and limits on profile views.
 We want to make sure that we’re helping our members stay connected during this difficult period.

 We also took a close look at our development schedule.
 We’ve been working for some time on a complete rebuild of our chat system.
 Earlier this year, we completely threw out a rebuild we were working on because it just wasn’t good enough.
 We decided to take a different direction and have been rebuilding the chat system as a completely bespoke system.
 This gives us quite a few advantages – the biggest being that we can make it do whatever we want.
 We’re very close to getting the new web platform up and running – this will be closely followed by a chat app on Android and iOS.
 The new chat system will also have some automatic anti-spam features built in.
-We’re assuming that social distancing is going to be with us for quite some time, so online chat will be more important than ever.

 Where are Gaydar members located?